sonajd/portfolio-site/README.md

 As my first project on github i'm going to build a portfolio site for myself.
 More infos on the project coming later...
+THIS text is for creating my firat pull request